 Where To Stay

 The Phoenix metro area is relatively large, and while you might think you need to stay within central Phoenix, there are plenty of other areas worth checking out (and checking into).
-The Embassy Suites Scottsdale is an excellent choice, just a short drive from downtown Phoenix, and even closer to charming Old Scottsdale — a mecca for boutique shopping, dining, and art galleries.
+Embassy Suites by Hilton Scottsdale Resort is an excellent choice, just a short drive from downtown Phoenix, and even closer to charming Old Scottsdale — a mecca for boutique shopping, dining, and art galleries.
 For a fun, modern boutique-style stay, you can’t go wrong with the Clarendon Hotel and Spa in the downtown area.
 If your budget is a little tighter, try seeking out 3-star chains in the Glendale, Tempe, and Mesa areas.

 Phoenix has a 35 station Light Rail you can use to get around from northern Phoenix, past the airport and all the way to eastern Mesa.
 Uber and Lyft are both available here, though expect somewhat longer waits than other metropolitan areas as shared rides are not available.
 Some hotels, like the Embassy Suites Scottsdale, also offer shuttle rides within a set number of miles.